-- Accept yourself.
-Accept that your youthful physical perfection is fading replaced by a more perfect complete person.
+- Accept yourself as you are.
+Accept that your youthful physical perfection has faded now replaced by a more complete person.

 - Move more.
-Our body wasn’t designed to sit behind a computer screen or slouch around watching TV.
+Our body wasn’t designed to sit behind a computer screen or slouched in a comfort chair watching TV.

 - Exercise regularly.
 It has many benefits – a healthier body plus a healthy, active brain equals a more fulfilled life plus more confidence and self-esteem.

 - Activate your mind.
 Play mind games.
 Do a crossword puzzle.
-Play chess or bridge or scrabble online.
+Play something like online chess, bridge, suduko or scrabble.

 - Do fun things.
 Get your children or grandchildren, or friend’s children to teach you a computer game.
 Try “Minecraft”, “PlayersUnknown’s Battlegrounds,” or “Fortnite Battle Royale.”